vmware-automation/solutions-import-6/Oracle-WebLogic-Server 12c-Non-Clustered-Service.xml.md

 #Success
-Service has been successfully imported in your local vFabric Application Director.
+Service has been successfully imported in your local vCloud Application Director.

 There are few final steps you need to follow before performing deployment.